 Buying a new home is an exciting prospect – especially for the first time!
 Amy Cross and Steve Hunt told us about their experience of getting on the property ladder

 The couple saved for three years before making their big move, making sure that they were financially equipped before going to visit any properties, Amy said: “We consciously didn’t go to view any houses until we had our full deposit ready, as we didn’t want to see our ‘perfect’ house and not be able to make an offer.

 Amy and Steve came up with a checklist of essentials their dream house should include, which Amy said kept the couple focused.
 “It’s so easy to get carried away by original parquet flooring or large bedrooms, only to later realise later there’s no natural light or a tiny garden” she said.
-Read Admiral’s guide to choosing the right house type for you.

 After eight viewings, the couple put an offer in on a large Victorian-style family home which needed redecorating and a bit of TLC.
 For their first home they didn’t feel like taking on too much of a challenge with a large-scale renovation.

 Finding their dream home was only the beginning as the buying process was long and arduous.
 Despite both parties being chain-free, it took the couple four months before they finally got the keys to their house.

 Amy said: “We hadn’t really factored in (time-wise or financially) some of the issues that arise on the legal side, such as the numerous indemnity policies and financial checks that must be done on anyone that gifted money towards our deposit.”

 Amy and Steve lived in limbo after handing in their rental notice while they waited to move into their new home – but were lucky enough to stay with Amy’s parents in the meantime.
 It is recommended that you buy your home insurance prior to moving into your home.
 Read our complete guide to buying a house for more information.